-On this day in 2001 The Fast and the Furious was released in theaters around the globe.
-It launched one of the most successful film and entertainment empires to date.
+On this day in 2001 The Fast and the Furious debuted in theaters around the globe, launching one of the most successful film and entertainment empires to date.
 To date it is the tenth highest grossing film series ever, raking in $5.8 billion to date.
 The ninth film in the series scheduled for release in 2021, and the tenth and final film already in development.
 Aside from the primary films, known as The Fast Saga, there are a myriad of short films, video games, amusement park rides and other items that have been spun from the series’ web.

 Paul Walker, one of the main actors in the franchise, died in a single vehicle crash during filming for Furious 7.
 Shooting was paused so that script rewrites could be completed that would see Walker’s character arc completed.
 To finish the film Walker’s brothers Cody and Caleb were used as stand ins, with additional CGI utilized to capture Walker’s likeness.
 The song “See You Again” by Wiz Khalifa and Charlie Puth was commissioned for the soundtrack of the movie as a tribute to Walker.